 "The Standards for Mathematical Practice describe ways in which developing student practitioners of the discipline of mathematics increasingly ought to engage with the subject matter as they grow in mathematical maturity and expertise throughout the elementary, middle and high school years."

 -Common Core State Standards for Mathematics, page 8

 La Paz Leopard Math Teachers:

-Mrs. Brooks, Math 7 Honors, Math 7 and Math 8
+Mrs. Chia, Math 7 Honors, and Math 8

-Mrs. Pogue, Math 7 Honors, Math 7 and Math 8
+Mrs. Pogue, Math 7 Honors, and Math 7

 - Math 7: Big Ideas Math Course 2; Big Ideas Learning

 - Math 7 Honors: Glencoe Math Accelerated; McGraw-Hill